Geometric sharp large deviations for random projections of $\ell_p^n$ spheres and balls: Asymptotic Independence Results for the Weights

 where $\hat{s}_n$ and $\hat{r}_n$ are as defined in \eqref{def-sn} and \eqref{def-rn}, and as $n \rightarrow \infty$,

 where $(\widetilde{\mathfrak{A}},\widetilde{\mathfrak{D}},\widetilde{\mathfrak{E}},\widetilde{\mathfrak{G}})$ is jointly Gaussian with mean $0$ and covariance matrix

-where $Z$ is a standard normal random variable. \end{lemma}
+and $Z$ is a standard normal random variable. \end{lemma}

-This result is similar in spirit to~\cite[Theorem 1.1]{Kabluchko17}, which establishes a central limit theorem for the sequence of $q$-norms of $\sqrt{n}\theta^n$, $n \in \N$.
-Here, we obtain fluctuation estimates for suitable joint functionals of $\sqrt{n}\theta^n$, for which we we first apply a Taylor expansion to the functionals.
+This result is similar in spirit to~\cite[Theorem 1.1]{Kabluchko17}, which establishes a central limit theorem for the sequence of $q$-norms of $\sqrt{n}\Theta^n$, $n \in \N$.
+Lemma \ref{clt_expansion} above provides fluctuation estimates for suitable joint functionals of $\sqrt{n}\Theta^n$, for which we first apply a Taylor expansion to the functionals.
 The proof of Lemma \ref{clt_expansion} is deferred to Appendix~\ref{subs-clt}.